ABC License For Bartenders Servers & Managers

 Only $30.00

 If you are a bartender, server, or looking to get a job as one, you must have a valid Server Permit or ABC Card from the Tennessee Alcoholic Beverage Commission (TABC).
-To get your ABC Card or TABC certification, you need to take and pass a Certified Alcohol Awareness Training approved by the TABC.
+To get your ABC Card or TABC certification, you must pass a Certified Alcohol Awareness Training approved by the Tennessee TABC.

-Our Tennessee TABC Alcohol Server Seller Training certification program is approved by the Tennessee Alcoholic Beverage Commission (TABC) to meet Tennessee ABC license training requirements.
-As a bartender or server in Tennessee, you are required to be certified every 5 years with your TABC Server Permit.
-To get your TABC Server Permit easily, take this course.
+Our Tennessee TABC Alcohol Server Seller Training program is approved by the Tennessee Alcoholic Beverage Commission (TABC) to meet Tennessee ABC license training requirements.
+As a bartender or server in Tennessee, you must be certified with a TABC Server Permit every five years.
+To get your TABC Server Permit quickly, take this course.
+Tennessee Alcoholic Beverage Control TABC certification logo

 Our Tennessee TABC certification online course is created using the standards set by the Tennessee Alcoholic Beverages Control (TABC).
-To abide by the Tennessee alcohol laws, Tennessee Liquor Control Act requires servers to get their ABC license certification.
+To abide by the Tennessee alcohol laws, the Tennessee Liquor Control Act requires servers to get their ABC license certification.
 Before taking the course, you must get your Tennessee RLPS ID.
 Within one year, applicants of an RLPS must complete a Tennessee TABC Certified Alcohol Awareness Training.
-Tennessee alcoholic beverage commission rules and regulations are easier to learn with our course.
-This Tennessee bartending certification is often referred to as Tennessee Alcohol Server & Seller Training, Tennessee Alcohol Certification, or Tennessee Tips Certification.
+Tennessee alcoholic beverage commission rules and regulations are more accessible with our course.
+This Tennessee bartending certification is often called Tennessee Alcohol Server & Seller Training, Tennessee Alcohol Certification, or Tennessee Tips Certification.

-Staff members who handle or serve food should be Tennessee Food Handler certified as well as have their Tennessee Server Permit.
+Staff handling or serving food should have a Tennessee Food Handler certificate and Tennessee Server Permit.

 3 Steps To Get Your Tennessee TABC Alcohol Certification